stat545ubc-2021/mda-mchester/README.md

 ##### What files are here?

 1. README.md

-2. mda-mchester.Rmd
-  - This file contains explores several datasets from the datateachr library, selects one final dataset for visualization, and discusses four potential research questions.
+2. ```r mda-mchester.Rmd ``` contains explores several datasets from the datateachr library, selects one final dataset for visualization, and discusses four potential research questions.

 ##### How can you run code?